demizer/go-rst/doc/implementation.rst

 Converting an existing test
 ===========================

-NOTE: See the table `Status`_ above for tests that have not yet been imported into go-rst
+.. note:: See the table `Status`_ above for tests that have not yet been imported into go-rst

 The docutils reference implementation contains hundreds of tests, as of 2017-06-11 not all of the tests have been converted to JSON.

-NOTE: If importing tests from docutils, it's best to import all the tests in one commit so that tests are not forgotten.
+.. note:: If importing tests from docutils, it's best to import all the tests in one commit so that tests are not forgotten.

 1. Download the docutils reference implementation from http://repo.or.cz/docutils.git